-MINIMIZE WASTAGE
+MINIMISE WASTAGE

-Plan the arrangement of the pieces to be cut from the slab to minimize wastage.
+Plan the arrangement of the pieces to be cut from the slab to minimise wastage.
 Take into account that a minimal amount must be cut off the outer perimeter of the slab in order to straighten the edges.

-CHECK FLATNESS
+I CHECK FLATNESS